Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    pdsh -w ncn-m001,$MASTERS,$WORKERS 'zypper -n install psmisc'
    ```

-1. If the worker nodes have been supporting the containerized User Access Instance (UAI) pods, then the DVS mounted
-   Cray Programming Environment (CPE) filesystems should be unmounted.

-   1. (`ncn-m001#`) Unmount the CPE content on the worker nodes.

-      ```bash
-      pdsh -w $WORKERS bash /etc/cray-pe.d/pe_cleanup.sh | dshbak -c
-      ```

 1. (`ncn-m001#`) Shut down platform services.

    > NOTE: There are some interactive questions which need answers before the shutdown process can progress.